brunopiato/brunopiato/README.md

 The NBA Players Dex is an app in which the NBA fan can visualize and inspect some data about their favorite player, comparing different player to visually access their similarity.

 It can be acessed [here](https://brunopiato-nbadex--home-ema0lf.streamlit.app/).

+## Machine Learning algorithms essay

+An essay is the best way to compare different algorithms and hyperparameter fine-tuning in terms of their performance metrics.
+Here I tested five classification algorithms, ten regression models and three clustering algorithms.